 The upcoming eight-episode series has been penned by Moira Walley-Beckett, who won an Emmy for her work on Breaking Bad, a critically acclaimed series about a science teacher-turned-meth manufacturer, The New York Times reports.

-Anne of Green Gables, the 1908 novel by Canadian author Lucy Maud Montgomery, followed the adventures of Anne Shirley, an orphan sent to live with a pair of elderly siblings on Prince Edward Island.
+, the 1908 novel by Canadian author Lucy Maud Montgomery, followed the adventures of Anne Shirley, an orphan sent to live with a pair of elderly siblings on Prince Edward Island.

 The stunning Canadian location has become a tourist destination for fans of the book and TV show.